MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/DetailedInstructions.md

 ## Prerequisites for PowerShell Gallery

-**NOTE**: Support for PowerShell Gallery is include on Windows 10, Windows Server 2016, and PowerShell 6.
+**NOTE**: Support for PowerShell Gallery is included on Windows 10, Windows Server 2016, and PowerShell 6.
 For older versions, please review this document: [Installing PowerShellGet](https://docs.microsoft.com/en-us/powershell/gallery/installing-psget)